Home » Albums » 1989 » Songs on 1989 » New Romantics

 Background and Release

-Inspired by 1980s synth-pop, singer-songwriter Taylor moved away from the country-styled music of her previous releases to employ a straightforward pop production for her 1989.
-To this end, she enlisted prominent mainstream pop producers, including Swedish hitmakers Max Martin and Shellback; Taylor also recruited the former as co-executive producer.
-Martin and Shellback produced seven out of thirteen tracks on the album’s standard edition, and two out of three bonus tracks on the deluxe edition, including “New Romantics”.
+Influenced by 1980s synth-pop, in her mid-20s Taylor shifted away from the country-inspired sound of her earlier work and embraced a fully pop-oriented production for her fifth album, 1989.
+To achieve this sonic transformation, she collaborated with prominent mainstream pop producers, notably Swedish hitmakers Max Martin and Shellback.
+Martin also served as the album’s co-executive producer alongside Taylor.
+Together, the duo produced seven of the thirteen tracks on the album’s standard edition, as well as two of the three bonus tracks — including “New Romantics.”

-“New Romantics” was initially one of the three bonus tracks on the deluxe edition of 1989, which was available exclusively at Target in the United States.
-On February 17, 2015, Taylor announced that she would release the three bonus tracks to iTunes Stores in the United States as promotional singles one at a time.
-“New Romantics” was released on March 3, 2015.
-Following this release, the song entered the US Billboard Hot 100 chart dated March 21, 2015, at No. 71.
-Almost a year later, on February 19, 2016, Taylor announced that “New Romantics” would be the seventh and final single from 1989.
+Originally released as one of three bonus songs on the deluxe edition of 1989, “New Romantics” was initially available exclusively through Target stores in the United States.
+On February 17, 2015, Taylor announced that the deluxe tracks would finally be released individually to the U.S. iTunes Store as promotional singles.
+“New Romantics” was made available digitally on March 3.
+Following its release, the song debuted at No. 71 on the Billboard Hot 100 chart dated March 21, 2015.
+Nearly a year later, on February 19, 2016, Taylor confirmed that “New Romantics” would serve as the seventh and final single from 1989.

 Lyrical Theme